-In the event that a severe earthquake occurs with such intensity that course instructors are not able to conduct classes safely, the following measures will be activated as soon as a decision is made by the University to cancel or postpone classes or examinations.
+In the event that a severe earthquake occurs with such intensity that course instructors are not able to conduct classes safely, the following measures will be taken as soon as a decision is made by the University to cancel or postpone classes or examinations.

-- 1) If a decision is made to cancel or postpone classes or examinations, notices will be posted on the University's website and other communication channels. - 2) If a decision is made during instructional hours, an immediate announcement will be made over the campus public address system.
+1) If a decision is made to cancel or postpone classes or examinations, students, faculty, and staff will be immediately notified via the communication channels listed below.

+2) If a decision is made during instructional hours, an immediate announcement will be made over the campus public address system.